Suicide of Amanda Todd: Background and suicide

 On September 7, 2012, Todd posted a 9-minute YouTube video titled My story: Struggling, bullying, suicide, self-harm, which showed her using a series of flashcards to tell of her experiences being bullied.
 The video went viral after her death on October 10, 2012, receiving over 1,600,000 views by October 13, 2012, with news websites from around the world linking to it.

 During the video, Todd writes that when she was in 7th grade (2009–10), around the same time she moved in with her father, she used video chat to meet new people over the Internet and received compliments on her looks.
 After a stranger repeatedly asked her for over a year to bare her breasts, Todd did so on a webcam stream, and the person saved frames using screen capturing.
 He later blackmailed her by threatening to give the topless photo to her friends unless she gave him a "show".
-She also was featured briefly on the Daily Capper on BlogTV, a pedophile-run animated news show that tracked children who were groomed into flashing or sex acts on camera and encouraged their continued exploitation.
+She also was featured briefly on the Daily Capper on BlogTV, a pedophile-run news show utilizing animation of the character Dora Smarmy from the HBO Family series Crashbox that tracked children who were groomed into doing sex acts on camera and encouraged their continued exploitation.
 An episode of Daily Capper a month after Todd's death claimed to oppose her abusers and reveal evidence that incriminates them.

-Todd wrote that during the Christmas 2010 break, police informed her at 4:00 a.m. that the photo was circulating on the Internet.
+Todd wrote that during the 2010 Christmas break, police informed her that the photo was circulating on the Internet.
 She wrote that she experienced anxiety, depression, and panic disorder due to having been sexually exploited online and cyberbullied.
 Her family moved to a new home, where Todd said she began using alcohol and other drugs.

 A year later, Todd's blackmailer reappeared, creating a Facebook profile that used the topless photo as its profile image and contacting classmates at her new school.
 Again, Todd was teased, eventually changing schools for a second time.
 She wrote that she began chatting to "an old guy friend" who contacted her.
 The friend invited Todd to his house, where they had sex while his girlfriend was on vacation.
 The following week, the boy's girlfriend and a group of about 15 others confronted Todd at school, shouting insults, with the boy's girlfriend punching her; Todd fell to the ground, then lay in a ditch, where her father found her.
 After the attack, Todd attempted suicide by drinking bleach, but survived after being rushed to the hospital to have her stomach pumped.
 "It killed me inside and I thought I was gonna actually die", Todd commented in her video.